This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 3. Authority

-• A statutory body in Malaysia that governs and regulates companies and businesses.
+The Companies Commission of Malaysia (SSM) is a statutory body that governs and regulates companies and businesses in Malaysia.

-• SSM was formed because of a merger between the Registrar of Companies (“ROC”) and the Registrar of Businesses (“ROB”) in Malaysia and came into operation on 16 April 2002.
+SSM was established following the merger of the Registrar of Companies (ROC) and the Registrar of Businesses (ROB) and commenced operations on 16 April 2002.

-• It provides company and business information to the public.
+• Providing public access to company and business information

-• It ensures compliance with business registration and corporate legislation in Malaysia.
+• Ensuring compliance with Malaysian business registration and corporate legislation

 • Companies Commission of Malaysia Act 2001